sondreluc/react-under-the-hood/chapters/chapter_5.md

 ![finished demo](../images/01_finished_demo.png)

-By the end of the tutorial, the game should render a star chart with star systems colored by faction as well render the image of your starship at the current position of the starship.
+By the end of the tutorial, the game should render a star chart with star systems colored by faction as well render the image of a starship at the current position of the starship.
 You should be able to chart a course by selecting a star system on the star chart, or you can search a star system under the "Course Control" panel under "Helm Control".
 You should be able to set the name of your ship and your crew by clicking on the name.
 Also, you should be able to select the warp factor for your starship and engage the warp engines, which will begin the movement of the starship to it's current destination.
 During travel, the "Navigation" panel will display your current destination, heading, and position.

 ## Setup